jonathanbcsouza/responsive-web-design-exercises/README.md

 - **User Story #8:** The img element should responsively resize, relative to the width of its parent element, without exceeding its original size.
 - **User Story #9:** The img element should be centered within its parent element.

-You can build your project by forking <a href="http://codepen.io/freeCodeCamp/pen/MJjpwO" target="_blank">this CodePen pen</a>.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js.

-Once you're done, submit the URL to your working project with all its tests passing.
-Remember to use the Read-Search-Ask method if you get stuck.

 ---
 #### **Challenge 2** - Build A Survey Form

 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.
 **Solution:** https://codepen.io/jonathanbcsouza/full/wbVgKX

-Fulfill the below user stories and get all of the tests to pass.
-Give it your own personal style.
-You can use HTML, JavaScript, and CSS to complete this project.
-Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.
-You can use Bootstrap or SASS if you choose.
-Additional technologies (just for example jQuery, React, Angular, or Vue) are not recommended for this project, and using them is at your own risk.
-Other projects will give you a chance to work with different technology stacks like React.
-We will accept and try to fix all issue reports that use the suggested technology stack for this project.
-Happy coding!

 - **User Story #1**: I can see a title with id="title" in H1 sized text.
 - **User Story #2**: I can see a short explanation with id="description" in P sized text.